Free Knowledge Base

 Contribution to Individual Development

 The OKR coach assumes a key role.
 They support not only corporate development but also the individual development of employees.
-They offer personalized coaching to employees.
-This coaching covers topics such as measuring performance and effectively managing their goals.
-Individual competencies are thus enhanced.
-Employees' commitment to the company's vision is strengthened.
+They offer personalized coaching covering performance measurement and effective goal management, which lifts individual competencies and strengthens employees' commitment to the company's vision.

 Frequently Asked Questions